ljubmal/100-days-of-data-analytics/Progress.md

 **Today's topic**: Python for Data Science, week 3

 **Today’s progress:** Learned about conditions, loops, functions and classes in Python.
+This class reminded me of my developer days, when creating classes and methods (functions) was part of my daily routine.

 ---